About r4wRun

 Traditional Race to Qualify

-Race to Qualify (RTQ) is an alternative to timed qualifying where riders compete in head-to-head races across multiple rounds, with the fastest advancing automatically to bracket seeding.
+Race to Qualify (RTQ) is an alternative to timed qualifying where riders compete in head-to-head races across multiple rounds, with the fastest advancing automatically to knockout seeding.

 Setup